rasjani/rasjani.github.io/_posts/2015-03-19-debugging-3rd-party-npm-module-regression.markdown

 Let's stop here and think.
 We have established that we have a version that works, and newer version that does not.
 If we know what the piece of code was that caused the failures, we have a good starting point to actually fixing these errors.

-We have the source but how can we use this particular git repo as part of the debugging process as it's just a repo and we need it as proper dependency inside our main project's node\_modules?
+We have the source but how can we use this particular git repo as part of the debugging process as it's just a repo and we need it as proper dependency inside our main project's `node_modules`?
 The answer relies on npm itself; with npm link you can mark any git repository as a provider for the package defined in the original repo's package.json file.

 ```bash
 cd jasmine